 Elsewhere in the building, there was a panel with an electrical socket that wasn’t essential in that position.
 The installers checked with the electrician that he was happy to run cables to the landing and, with that confirmed, the two panels were swapped.
 The cabling was run to the new location and the landing had the electrical socket it needed.

 The whole procedure took about ten minutes.
 That kind of flexibility, adaptability, speed, zero waste and efficiency simply wouldn’t have been possible with traditional construction, especially if wet trades were involved.

 About Seismic II

-The Seismic II project, including the demonstrator building, was delivered by the Seismic consortium, which comprised: construction consultants Blacc; the Manufacturing Technology Centre (MTC); two offsite manufacturers, Elliott Group, and the McAvoy Group; Tata Steel; the Active Building Centre (ABC); and the National Composite Centre (NCC).
+The Seismic II project, including the demonstrator building, was delivered by the Seismic consortium, which comprised: construction consultants Blacc; the Manufacturing Technology Centre (MTC); two offsite manufacturers, Algeco (formerly Elliott Group), and the McAvoy Group; Tata Steel; the Active Building Centre (ABC); and the National Composite Centre (NCC).

 To learn more about Tata Steel’s activity in P-DfMA and modular construction – including Seismic II, FASTtruss and The Forge – sign up to our newsletter.